Heart-Force/cs4843finalprojectC/README.md

 Two separete deployments to Google App Engine will be carried out in this project, one for the backend web service and another for the frontend.

+The frontend will be sending HTTP requests to the backend.
+The backend will be processing the frontend HTTP requests and connect to the Firestore database and perform basic CRUD operations accordingly.
+Backend web service will return repsonse to the frontend and frontend in its turn will be displaying the response data.

 ## Why App Engine:
 App Engine provides access to other google services.